What Beaverton Arborists Do...

 Homeowners and business owners are responsible for the maintenance of street trees located within the right-of-way adjacent to their properties.
 For proper maintenance techniques, review our helpful tips on this page.
 Still have questions?
 Don’t hesitate to call Beaverton Urban Forestry (phone numbers above).
-Learn more about tree planting, pruning and removal.

 All trees shall be healthy grown nursery stock, be a minimum of one and one-half inch caliper at six inches above ground level, and be at least eight to ten feet high.
 All trees shall have a single straight trunk, a well-developed leader with tops and roots characteristic of the species cultivar or variety.
 All trees must be free of insects, diseases, mechanical injury, and other objectionable features when planted.

 Bare root stock shall leave a root system sufficient to insure survival and healthy growth.
 Balled and burlap stock shall leave a natural sound ball sufficient to insure survival and healthy growth.
 All trees that are grafted are to be grafted at a minimum height of seven inches above ground level.

 Complete list of approved Beaverton street trees including species native to our region.

 We encourage all home / business owners to become familiar with their street trees and to contact the city if there are any questions or problems.
 Our FAQs will help with some general topics including tree permits and regulations.

 For information on permits and contact information, see the Permits and Contacts Postcard.